LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Instance URL
    This URL is used only within the Instance Manager.
-This URL provides a convenient link from the Instance Manager to a page served by that Lasso instance.
-By default, this link will point to the Lasso 9 Admin App for that instance.
+This URL provides a convenient way to link from the Instance Manager to a page served by that Lasso instance.

 Description
    An optional description of this Lasso instance.